cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - With is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid or false otherwise.
 This is\_valid(X) method SHALL be implemented according to Annex A.16.10. of {{IEEE1363}}.
 I.e. it shall return false if X encodes either the neutral element on the group or does not form a valid encoding of a point on the group.

-- With encode\_to\_curve(str) we denote a selected mapping function from {{!I-D.irtf-cfrg-hash-to-curve}}.
-I.e. a function that maps octet string str to a point on the group. {{!I-D.irtf-cfrg-hash-to-curve}} considers both, uniform and non-uniform mappings based on several different strategies.
-It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.
+- With encode\_to\_curve(str) we denote a selected mapping function from {{?RFC9380}}.
+I.e. a function that maps octet string str to a point on the group. {{?RFC9380}} considers both, uniform and non-uniform mappings based on several different strategies.
+It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{?RFC9380}}.

 - G.DSI denotes a domain-separation identifier string.
-G.DSI which SHALL BE obtained by the concatenation of "CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{!I-D.irtf-cfrg-hash-to-curve}}.
+G.DSI which SHALL BE obtained by the concatenation of "CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{?RFC9380}}.
 E.g. when using the map with the name "P384\_XMD:SHA-384\_SSWU\_NU\_" on curve NIST-P384 the resulting value SHALL BE G.DSI = "CPaceP384\_XMD:SHA-384\_SSWU\_NU\_".

 Using the above definitions, the CPace functions required for the group object G are defined as follows.

-- G.DST denotes the domain-separation tag value DST which is an implicit parameter of all the maps from {{!I-D.irtf-cfrg-hash-to-curve}}.
+- G.DST denotes the domain-separation tag value DST which is an implicit parameter of all the maps from {{?RFC9380}}.
 G.DST shall be obtained by concatenating G.DSI and "_DST".

 - G.sample\_scalar() SHALL return a value between 1 and (G.group\_order - 1).
 The value sampling MUST BE uniformly random.
 It is RECOMMENDED to use rejection sampling for converting a uniform bitstring to a uniform value between 1 and (G.group\_order - 1).